By SHEERA HUSSIN

-Participating in big or small groups is common and is a fact of life.
-Whether we are at work or at home, we frequently spend significant amount of time working in groups.
-In a group, do you often find yourself going along to get along with others?
+Participating in big or small groups is a common form of social interaction.
+Whether we are at work or at home, we frequently spend a significant amount of time working in groups.
+While in a group, do you often find yourself going with the flow to get along with others?

 According to Psychology Today, groupthink is defined as the act of compromising a critical evaluation or better decision over group harmony.
 In other words, groupthink is an act of mindless conformity by members of a group when their longing of unanimity supersedes their motivation to assess all available plans of action.
 As a result, group members tend to minimise conflict by emphasising the need for mutual agreement.

-You may have taken part in groups where the yearning to accomplish an objective was more important than developing sensible solutions to occurring problems.
+You may have been part of groups where the yearning to accomplish an objective was more important than developing sensible solutions to recurring problems.
 When you suppress conflict just to get along, you are prone to groupthink.

-When groups are in groupthink, they tend to engage in a mentality to preserve group harmony.
-To this end, making peace is more essential than settling on suitable choices.
+When teams are in groupthink mode, they are more prone to maintaining group harmony.
+To this end, making peace is more essential than settling with suitable choices.

 Groupthink Theory 1: Conditions in groups promote high cohesiveness

 You may have been a member of a cohesive group, although it can be difficult to gauge cohesiveness.
-For instance, is a group cohesive if all members show up in the meeting, or if all members impart ideas in each meeting?
-Or when everybody appears to be amiable and supportive, or if group members use the word ‘we’ rather than ‘I’?
+For instance, is a group cohesive if all members show up for a meeting, or if all members impart ideas in each meeting?
+Or when everybody appears to be amiable and supportive, or if group members use the word “we” rather than “I”?

 You know if you have been in a cohesive group, but you may not be able to tell others precisely why the group is cohesive.